MicrosoftDocs/OfficeDocs-AppCompliance-pr.pt-BR/Apps/docs/certification-submission-guide.md

 ### <a name="owasp"></a>OWASP

-*Abra o aplicativo Web Security Project*.
+*Abra o Projeto de Segurança de Aplicativo Web*.

 ### <a name="pci-dss"></a>PCI DSS